sparkflows/sparkflows-docs/docs/user-guide/control-structures/condition.rst

 *	Function to be applied on the column is to be selected in ``Function`` list.
 *	Comparison symbol to be used in the Condition is to be selected in ``Symbol`` list.
 *	Value against which the Function is to be compared is to be entered in ``Values`` box.
-*	In this example decision is made based on Churn Count of the NJ state.
-If count is more than 10 then execute next node or else terminate here.
+*	In this example decision is made based on Churn Count of the OK state.
+If the count is greater than 10, then the Decision True node is executed, otherwise, the Decision False node is executed.
 *	Multiple conditions can be entered by adding additional rows.
 *	Output of this node would be based on Decision result.